Southwest Egg Rolls

 - Mix Up the Meat: Use ground beef, steak, or even pork carnitas instead.

 - Make It Vegetarian: You can simply leave out the chicken.
-You could also use veggie crumbles or veggie “chicken”.
+You could also use veggie crumbles, vegan chorizo, or veggie "chicken".

-- Make It Spicy: Add an extra jalapeno, pepper jack, and then top off with a generous amount of hot sauce.
+- Spice It Up: Add an extra jalapeno, pepper jack cheese, and then top off with a generous amount of Tapatio hot sauce.

-- Dip Dip Dip: Dip in salsa, queso, sour cream, or guacamole instead.
+- Dip: Dip in salsa, chile con queso, sour cream, or guacamole instead.

 Leftovers